Importance of the Land

 The Bushmen carry the collective knowledge of our early ancestors, yet they are dispossessed of land, rights, and self-determination.
 Those who have been forced to leave their ancestral lands and go to the settlements have failed and faltered terribly there.
 In the settlements they face modernization, being forced into Western schools, exploitation and addiction.
 All of these things cause them to no longer be Bushmen.
 Only by living in the bush full time are they able to be themselves.

-Access to their own land is crucial to this community, to the larger Bushmen community, and to the larger, global community.
+Access to land is crucial to this community, to the larger Bushmen community, and to the larger, global community.
 There is a ripple effect because of all the knowledge that they are holding.
 Not just knowledge about the plants and the local animals, but their knowledge about the essentials of life - of healing, how to mentor your children, and how to connect to the land and to each other.
-They will also be able to hold and teach this knowledge to other San Bushmen who want to return to their culture.
+They want to also be able to hold and teach this knowledge to other San Bushmen who want to return to their culture with it.

 The vital knowledge that they hold is in danger.
-If this community has no land then their knowledge line breaks.
+If this community loses access to land then their knowledge line breaks.
 In just one generation, all of their indigenous knowledge could be gone forever.
 If they don’t have a place to hold their own culture, they also won’t have a place to hold their culture for the rest of the global community who really, really need it.

 Help Create a Legacy of Ancestral